iliarafa/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 ![](images/total_summary.png)
 <br><br>
-![](images/lot_summary.png)
-<br><br>
 Looking at the manufacturing data from all lots we notice a cumulative variance of 62, a very high number.
 To better understand this we look at the lots separately.
 Variance of suspension coils in Lot 3 far exceeds the design specifications limit of 100psi by 70.29psi ; Lot 1 and Lot 2 on the other hand meet the criteria with variances of 0.99 and 7.47 respectively.
 That means current manufacturing data **does not meet design specifications**.
+<br><br>
+![](images/lot_summary.png)
+<br><br>

 ## T-Tests on Suspension Coils